taolson/Admiran/doc/Language.md

 e.g. `fact 5` or `max (a + 7) b`.
 Function application has the highest precedence, and is left associative.

-Functions in Miranda2 are *curried*, which means that functions of multiple arguments can be thought of as functions of a single argument returning another function.
+Functions in Admiran are *curried*, which means that functions of multiple arguments can be thought of as functions of a single argument returning another function.
 So

     max (a + 7) b